MicrosoftDocs/azure-devops-docs/docs/pipelines/library/task-groups.md

 Task group updates can be minor or major version updates.

-### Minor version
+### Create a minor version update

-To create a minor version update, you directly save the task group after editing it instead of saving it as draft.
+To create a minor version update, you directly save the task group after editing it instead of saving it as a draft.

 The version number doesn't change, and the latest changes show up in the pipeline definition automatically.
 For example, if your task group is version `1`, you can have any number of minor version updates such as `1.1`, `1.2`, and `1.3`.
 In your pipeline, the task group version shows as `1.*`.

 Use minor version updates for small changes in the task group, when you expect pipelines to use the new change without editing the version in the pipeline definition.

-### Major version
+### Create a major version update

 To create a new major version, you save the task group updates as draft and create a preview, validate the changes, and then publish the preview.

 This process bumps up the task group to a new version.
 If you had a task group with version `1.*`, new versions are published as `2.*`, `3.*`, `4.*`, and so on.

 A notification about new version availability appears in all the pipeline definitions that use the task group.
-Users must explicitly update to the new task group version in their pipelines.
+Users must explicitly update to the new task group version if they want to use it in their pipelines.

-When you make substantial changes that might break existing pipelines, you want to test and roll out the changes as a new version.
+When you make substantial changes that might break existing pipelines, you can test and roll out the changes as a new major version.
 Users can choose to upgrade to new version or stay on the current version.
 This functionality is the same as a regular task version update.

+### Test a minor version update

 If your task group update isn't a breaking change, but you want to test first and then force all pipelines to use the latest changes, follow these steps:

 1. Save the task group changes as a draft.
-A new draft task group **\<Taskgroupname>(Draft)** is created with your changes.
+A new draft task group named **\<Taskgroupname> (Draft)** is created with your changes.
 1. Add this draft task group directly to your test pipeline.
 1. Validate the changes in your test pipeline.
 Once you're confident in the changes, go back to your main task group, do the same changes, and save them directly.
 The changes are saved as a minor version update.
 1. The new changes now show up in all the pipelines that use this task group.
 Now you can delete your draft task group.